-Healthy foodservice guidelines are being implemented in worksites and healthcare facilities to increase access to healthy foods by employees and public populations.
+Implementing healthier foodservice guidelines in hospital and federal worksite cafeterias: barriers, facilitators and keys to success Jilcott Pitts et al., JHND Early View Background Healthy foodservice guidelines are being implemented in worksites and healthcare facilities to increase access to healthy foods by employees and public populations.
 However, little is known about the barriers to and facilitators … Continue reading Healthier food service in the workplace

 The new issue of JHND is now available.
 The issue features sections on Nutrition and pregnancy; Nutrition and childhood; Fatty acids and health; Cardiovascular disease and Coeliac disease.

 Vitamin E supplementation inhibits muscle damage and inflammation after moderate exercise in hypoxia Santos et al., JHND Early View Background Exercise under hypoxic conditions represents an additional stress in relation to exercise in normoxia.
 Hypoxia induces oxidative stress and inflammation as mediated through tumour necrosis factor (TNF)-α release that might be exacerbated through exercise.
 In addition, … Continue reading Vitamin E limits oxidative injury in muscle during exercise

 Core food intakes of Australian children aged 9–10 years: nutrients, daily servings and diet quality in a community cross-sectional sample Whitrow et al., JHND Early View Background The present study aimed to evaluate core food intakes in 9–10-year-old Australian children by considering adequacy of nutrient intakes, comparing servings of core food groups with Australian recommendations and … Continue reading Australian children achieve daily nutrient requirements through consumption of non-core foods.